deltachat/provider-db/README.md

 after the first successful configuration, they are not applied later on re-configures or on updates - reason for that is to respect user-choice of changing these values.

+## OAuth2

+With the top-level option `oauth2=AUTHORIZER` you can specify, that emails on the given domains support OAuth2 with the given authorizers.
+Supported authorizers are `yandex` and `gmail`.

+In contrast to other authorization methods, you cannot use oauth2 only because the server may support it.
+New Oauth2 authorizers require adaptions in deltachat-core and typically also bureaucratic effort.

+### Use OAuth2 together with other options

+If for an entered address, OAuth2 is supported, and the used client supports OAuth2, the user will be asked if he wants to continue with that.

+Only if that is _cancelled_, the `before_login_hint` is shown;
+so it is not needed to say sth. about OAuth2 before login.

+All other options are applied as usual.